allenanswerzq/codex/codex-rs/llmcc/llmcc_tool_instructions.md

 ## `llmcc`

-Use the `llmcc` shell command to indexing flies or folders first, then extract dependenciy graphs from a symbol.
+Use the `llmcc` shell command to indexing flies or folders, then extract dependenciy graphs from a symbol.

 *** Full help output